Fault-Tolerant Approximate Shortest-Path Trees: Relation with -spanners in unweighted graphs

+The above inequality implies that $\ell\leq 2$.
+Hence each vertex $t$ caused the addition of at most $\ell+1\leq 3$ edges to $F$. \end{proof}

 Now, we adapt the algorithm to prove a similar result for the $(\alpha,\beta)$-\texttt{EABFS}.
 The algorithm first augments a BFS tree $T$ of $G$ rooted at $s$ and then adds its edges to the $(\alpha,\beta)$-spanner of $G$.
 The tree $T$ is augmented by visiting its edges in preorder.
 Let $e$ be the edge visited by the algorithm.
 For every $t \in D_{G}(e)$, the algorithm checks whether $\pi_G^{-e}(s,t)$ contains no vertex of $D_{G}(e)\setminus\{t\}$ and $d_G^{-e}(s,t)<d_{T}^{-e}(s,t)$.
 If this is the case, then the algorithm augments $T$ with the edge of $\pi_G^{-e}(s,t)$ incident to $t$.
-In the full version of the paper it will be shown that the proof of Theorem~\ref{th:from_spanner_towards_vabfs} can be adapted to prove the following:
+It is easy to see that the proof of Theorem~\ref{th:from_spanner_towards_vabfs} can be adapted to prove the following: